carpedm20/emoji/utils/README.md

 To generate all the names automatically from all the data, we use [`utils/get_codes_from_unicode_emoji_data_files.py`](get_codes_from_unicode_emoji_data_files.py#L306-L311)

-Open the script and add the two letter code of the language to the dict `languages = {`.
-For example we can add `es`:
+Open the script and add the two-letter code of the language to the dict `languages = {`.
+For example, we can add `es`:

 ```python
 languages = {